Advice

 Price so low it removes all friction

-$5/year sounds like leaving money on the table.
-But consider the alternative: a $10/month subscription requires convincing someone your product is worth $120/year, handling cancellations, dealing with failed payments, and competing with every other subscription fighting for budget.
-At $5/year, the price is never the objection.
+$19/year sounds like leaving money on the table.
+But consider the alternative: a $19/month subscription requires convincing someone your product is worth $228/year, handling cancellations, dealing with failed payments, and competing with every other subscription fighting for budget.
+At $19/year, the price is never the objection.
 Raul's conversion rate proves that removing friction can beat optimizing price.

 SEO blog posts that solve real pain points drive organic growth

-Raul wrote 12 blog posts, all addressing problems he'd personally experienced.
+Raul wrote 25 blog posts, all addressing problems he'd personally experienced.
 They rank well because they're genuinely helpful, not because they're optimized for keywords.
-"Interview red flags" and "toxic work culture signs" are searches people make when they're frustrated, and content written by someone who's been through it resonates differently than generic advice.
+"Signs of a toxic workplace" and "how to recover from burnout" are searches people make when they're frustrated, and content written by someone who's been through it resonates differently than generic advice.
 Write fewer posts, but write them from real experience.

 Start with a spreadsheet, not a SaaS